 Legal Use of Property Inspections

 Property Maintenance Code Inspections, New Construction Inspections, and Renovation Inspections are free of charge.
-Entertainment License Inspections and
+Entertainment License Inspections and Certificate of Occupancy Inspections cost $100.
+ALL INSPECTIONS ARE BY APPOINTMENT ONLY.

 These are done on a daily basis and monetary fines are imposed for violators.
 We also enforce abandoned vehicle laws and the proper placement of trash bags placed directly on the sidewalk.